 What is an Asynchronous Interview?

 A traditional interview involves a simultaneous conversation between the interviewer and the candidate.
 In an asynchronous interview, each side of the conversation is done at separate times.
 One side of the conversation is recorded and sent to the other person so that they can record their responses.
 Simply, an asynchronous interview means that one person is taking part in the conversation at a time.
-Asynchronous interviews are often best described as one-way interviews.
+Asynchronous interviews are often best described as virtual interviews.

 When an interviewer's questions are recorded and sent to a candidate they can respond whenever they want.
 Once their answers are sent back, the recruiter can listen to the responses on their own schedule.
 This interview method brings a multitude of benefits to both the recruiter and interviewer.